rollbar/docs/api/items.md

 Requires `read` scope.

 `:id` must be an item ID for an item in the project.
-These IDs are returned as the `id` field in other API calls, and can be found in the Rollbar UI on URLs like "https://rollbar.com/item/272505123/instance/909858456/" (272505123 is the Item ID).
+These IDs are returned as the `id` field in other API calls.

 Note that they are NOT found in in URLs like "https://rollbar.com/project/123/item/456/" -- that is the "counter", which can be used in the following API call.